 This isn’t always true, you can always find deals, but for the most part you’ll pay less for a ticket to SJO than to LIR.

 If your LIR ticket seems super-expensive, check you’re looking at the Costa Rican airport and not the African one.
 (Pro tip: The international airport in Monrovia, Liberia is Roberts International and its airport code is ROB.
 Outside of the whole “Liberia” thing, there’s a massive difference.)

 Of the two airports, I prefer Liberia… I mean Guanacaste.
 LIR.
 It’s smaller and more chilled.
 SJO has improved immensely over the years, compared to what it used to be like, but LIR is nicer.

 I can’t be the only one who thinks this, as LIR has won various Airports Council International awards over the past few years for its customer service and general ambiance.
-It was also, this week, voted the best airport in the LatAm/Caribbean serving under two million passengers a year.
+It was also voted the best airport in the LatAm/Caribbean serving under two million passengers a year in 2022.

 SJO won the same award for airports in the region serving from five to fifteen million passengers per year, so congrats to both.
-It says a lot about the vast improvement in Costa Rica’s airports in recent years that both Costa Rica international airports are recognized in this way.
+It says a lot about the vast improvement in Costa Rica’s airports in recent years that both Costa Rica international airports receive such recognition.